Discover Spring & Summer on Bowen Island

 When spending summer in a new place, locations of the cold-foods and beverage dispensers is a must-know.
 Here's our list of all things that will quench your thirst and cool your bod.

-- Fresh squeezed juices and smoothies at the Snug
+- Fresh squeezed juices and smoothies at The Snug Café

 Fishing for Adventure

 Fishing can happen in many forms off Bowen Island.
-It may be as simple as taking the kids down to the beach with a net, to catch minnows and crabs in a bucket to watch.
+It may be as simple as taking the kids down to the beach with a net to catch minnows and crabs.
 Or it could be as sophisticated as chartering a boat for catching Howe Sound salmon.
 Jan Stevens recalls her childhood fishing adventures on Bowen Island:

 "We used to take our hand line with our little hook.
 The line was wound around a stick.
 We would grab some muscles from the beach, crack them open, and then use the meat for bait while fishing off the dock.
 We kept the shiners alive in buckets of water.
 Then we would get our rods with reels and use the shiners to fish for rock cod off the dock.
-In the old days we didn’t need a fishing license, but of course today guests could get a license online."
+In the old days we didn’t need a fishing license, but of course guests today can buy a license online."
 (Buy online here).

 Happy Trails To You

-You can enjoy hikes and walks all year round, but now that we have longer sunlight hours and warmer weather, being outside in nature is just that much easier.
+You can enjoy hikes and walks all year round, but with the longer summer days and warmer weather, being outside in nature is just that much easier.
 Here are some of our favourite trails for you to enjoy.
 Bring a to-go picnic and plenty of fluids, especially if you're tackling Mount Gardner ...it can take up to 8 hours (depending on your ability and where you start) and there's no Starbucks at the top!
 (Or anywhere on-island, for that matter).

 Dorman Point.
-A short uphill hike, beginning from Snug Cove, with views to West Vancouver.
-Great for day-trippers on foot.
+A short but steep uphill hike, beginning from Snug Cove, with views to West Vancouver and Vancouver Island in the distance.
+Allow at least a half hour up or a one-hour minimum return.

 Crippen Park.
 Our village is surrounded by this lovely park, so step off the ferry and enjoy both nature & shops by foot.

 Killarney Lake.
 Start from Snug Cove by walking approx. 40 minutes through Crippen Park, or drive to the trail start at Mount Gardner Road.
-Once at Killarney Lake, it's 1 hour around, mostly flat, and just lovely.
+Once at Killarney Lake, it's about 1-1.5 hours around, with some short steep sections.

 Quarry Park.
 Have a shady rest by the pond and wander the forest.
 Hike up Bob's Knob for westward views, or find the elusive Fairy Fen.